Shakti: Shakti and the Devi-Bhagavata Purana

+Scriptural fulfillment

-The largest and possibly the most exhaustive Shakta purana, considered as "justification or vindication of the Goddess tradition, as well as an elaboration of it" is the Devi Bhagavata Purana.
+The largest and possibly the most exhaustive Shakta purana, seen as "justification or vindication of the Goddess tradition, as well as an elaboration of it" is the Devi Bhagavata Purana.
 Compiled some five to ten centuries after the Devi Mahatmya, the Devi Bhagavata Purana presents a Shakta reply to the various androcentric puranic ideals.
 The Devi Gita, which forms skandha (book) 7, chapters 30–40 of the Devi Bhagavata Purana, is modeled after the Bhagavad Gita, but with a Shakta outlook.
 The Devi Bhagavata Purana is metaphysically more coherent than the earlier Devi Mahatmya and includes a rendition of the later, with a retelling of the many pauranic myths.
-The Devi Bhagavata Purana (3.30.28) constantly extols the goddess as the "Eternal" and "Ever Constant Primordial Force" who is also "the power behind all other deities".
-Of noteworthy is the fact that the goddess of the Devi Bhagavata Purana, is invariably, presented as a being "independent of any male authority and control".
+The Devi Bhagavata Purana (3.30.28) constantly extols the goddess as the "Eternal" and "Ever Constant Primordial Force", who is also "the power behind all other deities".
+A noteworthy fact about the goddess of the Devi Bhagavata Purana is that she is invariably presented as a being "independent of any male authority and control".
 It is rather the gods who are completely subdued to the will of Devi, and are entirely dependent on her.